feenkcom/gtoolkit/README.md

 # Glamorous Toolkit (GT)
-[Glamorous Toolkit](https://gtoolkit.com) is the moldable development environment.
-It is a live notebook.
-It is a flexible search interface.
-It is a fancy code editor.
-It is a software analysis platform.
-It is a data visualization engine.
+[Glamorous Toolkit](https://gtoolkit.com) is a live notebook.
+A fancy code editor.
+A software analysis platform.
+A data visualization engine.
+A knowledge management system.
 All in one.
-And it is free and open-source under an MIT license.

 ![Glamorous Toolkit overview](https://raw.githubusercontent.com/feenkcom/gtoolkit/main/doc/gtr-overview.png)